 - Appointments are required.
 Schedule through your patient portal or by calling 734-764-8320.

 - Nurse advice by phone is available day or night.

 - Video visits are available for select services.

 The UHS Pharmacy is working diligently to keep the common doses and formulations of ADHD medications in stock.
 A nationwide shortage is making this difficult.
 If you have difficulty continuing your current dose of medication we recommend you work with your pharmacy and doctor to see if a combination of strengths or another formulation is available.

 In the 2022 Midterm Election, Michigan residents voted to amend the state constitution to establish a new individual right to reproductive freedom.
 This includes the right to abortion, which remains legal in the state.

 As we have in our decades of serving our campus community, University Health Service (UHS) remains committed to providing a full spectrum of high-quality sexual and reproductive healthcare services to our patients.

 For more information, please see the public affairs website.

-U-M requires all students, faculty and staff to be vaccinated and boosted against COVID-19 and to submit their vaccination information.
-More information on policies and guidance can be found on the U-M Health Response website.
+Information on the university's COVID-19 policies and guidance can be found on the U-M Health Response website.